Skagit Valley Tulip Festival: Background

+Modern festival

-Local tulip growers showcased their bulbs through display gardens for decades prior to the formation of an official festival.
-The Mount Vernon Chamber of Commerce established the Skagit Valley Tulip Festival as a three-day event in 1984 to add festivities during the bloom month.
-The event has since grown to a month-long event and coincides with street fairs, art shows and sporting events.
+Local tulip growers showed their bulbs through display gardens prior to the formal establishment of a festival.
+The Mount Vernon Chamber of Commerce organized the first Skagit Valley Tulip Festival as a three-day event in 1984 to add festivities during the bloom month.
+The event later grew into a month-long event with street fairs, art shows, and sporting events.

-The 2020 festival was cancelled on March 25 due to the coronavirus pandemic, which had affected Skagit County.
+The 2020 festival was cancelled on March 25 due to the coronavirus pandemic.
 Festival organizers had initially planned for a smaller event with limited numbers of people allowed at display gardens and later car-only tours, but cancelled after the state government issued a stay-at-home order.
 Tulip Town, a major festival venue, announced plans to use virtual tours and flower donations for hospital workers to recoup their lost revenue.
 Several tulip fields were prematurely cut to prevent people from visiting the area.

-Attendance
+Attendance and impact

-The festival claims to be Washington's largest, with over one million visitors; at least one news source stated attendance was 350,000 for 2008.
-Travel + Leisure put the figure at 500,000 in 2003.
+The festival claims to be Washington's largest, with over one million visitors.
+In 2003, Travel + Leisure put attendance at 500,000; in 2008, at least one news source put attendance at 350,000; and in 2023, KING 5 estimated the festival drew 400,000 to 500,000 visitors.

+The 2024 festival generated an estimated $83 million in revenue within Skagit County.